multitalk/miRTalk/README.md

 <img src='https://github.com/multitalk/miRTalk/blob/main/img/workflow.png'>

-MicroRNAs are released from cells in extracellular vesicles (EVs), including exosomes and microvesicles, representing an essential mode of cell-cell communications via inhibitory effect on gene expression of receivers.
+MicroRNAs are released from cells in extracellular vesicles (EVs), including exosomes and microvesicles, representing an essential mode of cell-cell communications via regulatory effect on gene expression of receivers.
 The advent of single-cell RNA-sequencing (scRNA-seq) technologies has ushered in an era of elucidating EV-derived miRNA-mediated cell-cell communications at an unprecedented resolution.
 However, the lack of computational method to infer such communications from scRNA-seq data poses an outstanding challenge.
-Herein, __we present miRTalk, a pioneering framework for discerning EV-derived miRNA-mediated cell-cell communications with a probabilistic model and a meticulously curated database, miRTalkDB, which catalogues EV-derived miRNA-target associations__.
-Rigorous benchmarking against simulated and real-world datasets demonstrated the remarkable precision and robustness of miRTalk.
-Subsequently, we employed miRTalk to unravel the in-depth communicative mechanisms underlying three disease scenarios.
-In summary, miRTalk represents the first approach for inferring EV-derived miRNA-mediated cell-cell communications from scRNA-seq data, furnishing invaluable insights into the intercellular dynamics underpinning pathological processes.
+Herein, we present miRTalk, a pioneering framework for inferreing EV-derived miRNA-mediated cell-cell communications with a curated database, miRTalkDB, which include EV-derived miRNA-target associations.
+Our miRTalk considers 1) the potential of producing EVs and 2) the expression of miRNAs in senders as well as 3) the activation of miRNA processing machinery and 4) the expression of target genes in receivers.

 # Install